serverpod/serverpod_docs/docs/06-concepts/06-database/01-connection.md

 - Make sure that the Postgres server has a reachable network address and that it accepts incoming traffic.
 - You may need to open the database port on the machine.
 This may include configuring its firewall.
-- Configure Postgres to listen to connections from your Serverpod server.
 - Update your Serverpod `database` config to use the public network address, database name, port, user, and password.